3/08/22

 Duke’s Drop Biscuits!
 An incredibly easy stir-and-go recipe for homemade biscuits using mayo for super tender, velvety biscuits you’ll have in the oven in minutes!

-A FEW NOTES ABOUT MAKING THIS REICPE FOR MAYONNAISE DROP BISCUITS
+A FEW NOTES ABOUT MAKING DUKE'S MAYONNAISE DROP BISCUITS

 • I like to dollop small spoonsful of the mayo evenly all over the flour mixture before mixing.
 It helps to ensure everything is well combined without overworking the dough.